Opiate and opioid withdrawal

 Withdrawal from opiates is painful, but usually not life-threatening.

-The biggest complication is return to drug use.
-Most opiate overdose deaths occur in persons who have just withdrawn or detoxed.
-Because withdrawal reduces the person's tolerance to the drug, those who have just gone through withdrawal can overdose on a much smaller dose than they used to take.
+The biggest complication is returning to drug use.
+Most opiate overdose deaths occur in people who have just detoxed.
+Withdrawal reduces the person's tolerance to the drug, so those who have just gone through withdrawal can overdose on a much smaller dose than they used to take.

 When to Contact a Medical Professional

 Call your doctor if you are using or withdrawing from opiates.

 Bardsley CH.
 Opioids.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap.162.